- US Online Poker

 That legislation itself hasn’t yet materialized, as it has only been a few days since the government announced the budget.
 Therefore, there isn’t much to say about the specifics at this time, though it’s likely the Ford administration is taking a close look at the US approach to online gambling in Michigan, New Jersey, Pennsylvania, etc.

 The framing has also changed somewhat from the first budget to the second.
-In 2019, online gambling came up in a subsection titled Expanding Choice and Respecting Consumers, under the vague section header Putting People First.
+In 2019, online gambling in Ontario came up in a subsection titled Expanding Choice and Respecting Consumers, under the vague section header Putting People First.
 The emphasis at that time was therefore on personal liberty.

 The 2020 budget focuses largely on COVID-19 and its economic impacts.
 From that standpoint, online gambling is now being presented as a path to economic recovery.
 It falls under a subsection on Modernizing Government, within a section titled Recover: Creating the Conditions for Growth.